Changing Your Family Court Order

 The court will be looking for evidence of a substantial change in circumstances.
 This can mean many different things.
 For example, the child’s other parent may have secured a much better paying job and you may be looking to update child support levels to reflect that increased income.
 Another example might be evidence that a parent has developed a drug or alcohol problem that makes him or her unsuitable to have unsupervised time with the child.

 Giving My Clients The Respect They Deserve

+Modifying a family court order can be overwhelming without the help of an experienced family law attorney.
+While it may seem like common sense should rule, having an attorney in your corner can help make the process less confusing.
 When you need a modification to a family court order or you need someone to help you fight against one, I can help.
-Call 864-832-2015 or contact my office online to schedule a free initial consultation.
+Call 864-832-2015 or contact my office in Greenville online to schedule a free initial consultation.